Lachtan9K/spselit-javascript/09-Functions.md

 In this case there are no `()` brackets as there is only one parameter and there are is no body (`{}`) as provided expression is `return`.

+Arrow function can't be used as a method.
+There is a problem with `this` binding (on this later).

 #### Turning function declaration to arrow function

 Example of upgrading function made via **function declaration** to **arrow function**, on logging each member of collection.
 From: